Business Advisory Council

 Distinguished Lecturer, College of Business at CSUMB

 Jeff Froshman is the "original" faculty member with our College of Business, teaching here since January 1996.
 He is also one of the founders of this Advisory Board & a past-President.
 Jeff was designated a "Distinguished Lecturer" by the University in 1998.
-He founded our accounting program, taught the initial classes and assisted with the expansion of the accounting concentration to its current level.
+He founded our accounting program, taught the initial classes, and assisted with the expansion of the accounting concentration to its current level.
 Over the years Jeff has been on numerous hiring committees, including the one that brought to our University Dean Shyam Kamath.
 A retired CPA, Jeff is currently a Financial Consultant with Wells Fargo Advisors at the Santana Row office in San Jose.

 Chief People & Culture Officer, Monterey Mushrooms, Inc.

 Juana Gomez is an energetic and accomplished business professional as well as an active and caring community member.
 Juana is currently leading the Human Resources Corporate Team at Monterey Mushrooms, the world’s largest Mushroom grower.
-Previously, Juana spent 22 years at Earthbound Farm, one of the world’s leading organic food brands and was part of the leadership team at Scaroni Family of Companies, the largest west coast provider of H2A guest workers to the Vegetable and Berry industries.
-Juana is passionate about children, education and inspiring others to shoot for the stars.
-She holds an A.S. in Accounting from Cabrillo College, a Bachelor’s in Business Administration with emphasis in HR from SJSU, and an MBA from CSUMB.
+Previously, Juana spent 22 years at Earthbound Farm, one of the world’s leading organic food brands, and was part of the leadership team at Scaroni Family of Companies, the largest west coast provider of H2A guest workers to the Vegetable and Berry industries.
+Juana is passionate about children, education, and inspiring others to shoot for the stars.
+She holds an A.S. in Accounting from Cabrillo College, a Bachelor’s in Business Administration with an emphasis in HR from SJSU, and an MBA from CSUMB.
 Juana has been involved in community outreach from a young age.
 At 19, she managed a voter registration drive for the League of Women Voters.
 She has served as an election officer for the Santa Cruz County Elections Department and was elected to multiple leadership roles at Alianza Charter School in Watsonville, including Site Council President, Parent Committee Treasurer and Secretary.